 The geometric distribution has been studied since the nineteenth century as part of the development of probability theory.
 Its memoryless property links it to the exponential distribution in continuous time.
 In fact, the geometric distribution can be seen as the discrete analogue of the exponential: both describe waiting times, but one counts discrete trials while the other measures continuous time.
 This connection underlies many results in stochastic processes, such as the relationship between Poisson processes and exponential interarrival times.

 One extension is the negative binomial distribution, which counts the number of trials required to achieve a fixed number of successes rather than just one.
-Another angle is parameter estimation: given sample data, we can estimate \(p\) by the reciprocal of the sample mean, a simple maximum likelihood result.
+Another angle is parameter estimation: given sample data, we can estimate by the reciprocal of the sample mean, a simple maximum likelihood result.
 You can also investigate how the geometric distribution interacts with random stopping times and renewal theory.
 Even though this calculator focuses on the most basic case, it opens the door to a rich field of discrete probability.

 By experimenting with the inputs and reading the accompanying math, you gain intuition for random processes governed by repeated trials.
 Whether you are modeling machine reliability, analyzing randomized algorithms, or studying Markov chains, understanding the geometric distribution equips you with valuable probabilistic insight.
+The expanded explanations and copyable outputs aim to make this foundational distribution easier to grasp and apply in practice.